PredixDev/predix-analytics-sample/analytics/demo-RTM-loco/demo-RTM-loco-py/README.md

 Requests made to this generated URI will be passed to the entry point method.

 ### Additional Information
 We are oversimplifying the problem of creating analytics that model instantaneous operational efficiency of a diesel locomotive.
 The purpose of this sample analytic is to get you started on building and deploying your analytic in Predix Analytics Services.

+## Developing a Python-based analytic
+1. Implement the analytic (and test functions) according to your development guidelines.
+2. Create an entry method in your analytic class.
+The entry method signature must be in one of the following two formats:
+ * For analytics that do not use trained models, use the following signature for your entry method:
+  `def entry_method(self, inputJson):`
+ * For analytics that use trained models, use the following signature for your entry method:
+  `def entry_method(self, inputJson, inputModels):`
+ * In either case, the `entry_method` can be any method name. `inputJson` is the JSON string input that will be passed to the analytic.
+The output of this method must also be a JSON string.
+ * `inputModels` contains a dict() of trained models as defined in the port-to-field map.
+The entry method should properly handle the case of an empty dict.
+3. Create a config.json file in the top level of the project directory.
+Specify the entry method in the format of `<subdirectory>.<className>.<methodName>`, conda-libs, and non-conda-libs.
+4. Package all the analytic files and the config.json file into a ZIP file.

 For more information on developing analytics for use with the Predix Analytics platform, please visit the **[Analytic Development](https://www.predix.io/docs#Qd2kPYb7)** section of the Predix Analytics Services documentation on predix.io.